Yuria-Shikibe/NewHorizonMod/README.md

 ###### Use Steps:
 1. Click the building.
-2. Click the button `Spawn`.
+2. Click the `Spawn` button.
    Then you will see the spawn dialog.
    ![guide-jump-gate](github-pictures/guide/ui-jump-gate.png)
-3. Select the spawn gangplank just like doing it on the `Mass Driver`.
+3. Select the plus icon to summon the unit.

-- Spawn units needs resource, and the jump gate can take the resource directly from the `Core`.
+- Spawning units requires resource, which the jump gate can take the resource directly from the `Core`.
-- While placing the `Senior Jump Gate`, the `Junior Jump Gate` is required as a base.
+- To place the `Senior Jump Gate`, the `Junior Jump Gate` is required as a base.

 ---
 #### Player Jump Gate

 ---
 ![player-jump-gate](assets/sprites/block/special/player-jump-gate.png)
-- **_PlayerJumpGate:_** Transport a player from a position to another fastly.
+- **_PlayerJumpGate:_** Quickly transports a player from one position to another.

 ###### Use Steps:
 1. Click the building.
-2. Make sure the building isn't locked(You can get and switch the mode through the left button), then tap another `Player Jump Gate` to link.
+2. Make sure the building isn't locked (You can get and switch the mode through the left button), then tap another `Player Jump Gate` to link.
-3. Make sure you are using a flyable unit and get close enough to the building, then click the button `Teleport` to teleport to the link building.
+3. Make sure you are using a flying unit.
+Get close to the building, then click the button `Teleport` to teleport to the linked building.

-- Has reloaded time.
+- Has cooldown time.
 - Requires power to function.
 - Available in the server.
 ---